IBM/cp4i-deployment-samples/products/bash/find-catalog-sources/README.md

 so this dir provides some scripts to help do this.

 ## find-catalog-images.sh
-This is the main script which finds the catalog images for the ibm-cp-integration CASE using the specified version, or if not specified uses that latest version returned by `get-latest.sh`.
-To choose which version call with the -v option, I.e.:
+This is the main script which finds the latest catalog images for all CP4I cases.
+I.e.:
 ```
-./find-catalog-images.sh -v 3.0.0
+./find-catalog-images.sh
 ```

 If this script works then the output can be copied straight into `create-catalog-sources.sh`, job